sivapujithapathipati87/Spring-Boot-War-Deployment/README.md

 ```
 git clone https://github.com/Sudarshan-Gowda/Spring-Boot-War-Deployment.git
 ```
 2) To Import the Praject Using STS or Eclipse.
+(This step is optional), Directly you can follow the below steps.
 ```
 File -> Import -> Maven -> Existing Maven project
 ```